 This is another exercise that you can perform at any time of your life, and anywhere.
 It really gives that instant relief from back pain.
 It is particularly important during pregnancy due to several changes taking place inside a woman’s body while carrying a baby.
 During pregnancy, body biomechanics as well as a center of gravity changes.
 This puts extra pressure on our back especially lower back.
 In addition, with new uninvited guests like fatigue and GI symptoms, a woman is less likely to stick to her daily routine of exercise.
 Moreover, some exercises and positions like pull-ups or crunches are not even allowed medically due to safety concerns.
 All of these, create an imbalance of back muscles and abdominal muscles, making the back pain more prominent.

 Now, of course, you can use heat and some medicines to help with back pain.
 But this will come with some limitation or certain side effects.
 So here is the solution with no added side effects.
 Back isometrics exercises help instantly with back pain.
 It is also referred to as pelvic tilt exercises.
 Here is how to perform it.

 How to Perform Back Isometrics during Pregnancy:

-I perform back isometrics in sitting or long sitting (back supported with pillows, legs stretch, pillow under knees, a good relaxing position as well) for few minutes and relax those muscles.
+I perform back isometrics in sitting or long sitting (back supported with pillows, legs stretch, a pillow under knees, a good relaxing position as well) for a few minutes and relax those muscles.

-Gradually, You can try to push back on the floor with your back muscles.
-This is as if you are trying to attempt to straighten your back – tilting your pelvis anteriorly (Anterior tilt of pelvis is when two bony prominences on your hip area, moves forward).
+Gradually, you can try to push back on the floor with your back muscles.
+This is as if you are trying to attempt to straighten your back – tilting your pelvis anteriorly (Anterior tilt of the pelvis is when two bony prominences on your hip area, moves forward).